LeiaInc/TranslatorBot/README.md

 1. An API key.
 If a non Leia repository, you can get your own cloud translations API key by following the instructions here.
 2. The ISO-639-1 codes of the languages to translate to separated by a comma

-For example, the following workflow adds the Translator action for every Pull request created to a project The output languages are set to Spanish, French and Chinese.
+For example, the following workflow adds the Translator action for every Pull request created to a project.
+The output languages are set to Spanish, French and Chinese.

 You can look up the ISO-639-1 language codes specified [here](https://cloud.google.com/translate/docs/languages) .